segunolujemibola/Audio-to-video-converter-GUI-PysinpleGUI-/README.md

 # Video-to-Audio-converter-GUI-PysinpleGUI-
-This is a GUI application that converts audio video files to audio format
+This is a GUI application that converts video files to audio format